Qarj/WebImblaze-Framework/MANUAL.md

 wif.pl --create-config
 ```

-The `wif.config` file is also used by wif.pl to store some of the command line options you chose the last time you invoked wif.pl.
+The `wif.config` file is also used by wif.pl to store some of the command-line options you chose the last time you invoked wif.pl.
 The next time you run wif.pl, it will use those options as a default.

 An example `wif.config` looks like this: